Optimizing Estimators of Squared Calibration Errors in Classification: Calibration Error Estimators as Calibration Estimation Functions

+We have now established a large pool of possible calibration estimation functions we can compare and optimize.
 In the next section, we perform top-label confidence and canonical calibration evaluations with the discussed and proposed estimators.
 Specifically, we use the proposed calibration estimation risk in Equation~(\ref{eq:emp_risk}) for comparison and the proposed calibration-evaluation pipeline of Section~\ref{sec:tr_val_te_pipeline} for calibration estimation.